Pune Guide

 Manyavar (Men’s Indian Clothing)

-Tulshi Baag Market (Costume Style Jewelery & Accessories)
+Tulshi Baag Market (Costume Style Jewelry & Accessories)

 Lakshmi Road Market (Mix of brick & mortar & stands with Linens, Clothing, Fabrics, Jewelry, etc).
 Best bet for cheap home linens.